 - The statute provides for a criminal penalty (i.e., fines or imprisonment) but not by civil penalties.

 - The act caused the kind of harm the statute was designed to prevent (the accident was caused by someone who lost focus because he was texting).

 - The plaintiff was a member of the statute’s protected class (the victim/plaintff was someone driving a car properly or a pedestrian who had a right to be located where he/she was hit).

 Our firm believes the ban and the treatment of driving while texting as negligence per se – would encourage settlement of many Tampa wrongful death claims – easing court congestion and helping Tampa and other south Florida residents to collect the compensation they deserved for the loss of valued loved ones killed through no fault of their own

 How our law firm can help?

-If anyone you know is a victim of an accident involving someone who texting while driving please let our law firm help you get the recovery you deserve.
+If anyone you know is a victim of an auto accident involving someone who texting while driving please let our law firm help you get the recovery you deserve.
 During this difficult time we will help you receive the maximum compensation allowed by law and we will assist you through every step of the case.
 Our team of lawyers works with medical professionals, valuation experts, technical experts and other lawyers.
-If you or a loved one suffered an injury or a death please call us at 1-888-WE-MEAN-IT (1-888-936-3264) or email us at: [email protected].
+If you or a loved one suffered an injury or a death please call us at 1-888-WE-MEAN-IT (1-888-936-3264) or email us at: email@example.com.